will-clarke/.dotfiles/config/.config/nvim/README.md

 ## TODO

+- Octo is super cool.
+Do code reviews from vim!!! omg
 - Add more cmp sources
 - Get ZkInsertLink to search through all notes (eg. play around with Zk list)